Residential Clothes Dryers

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-Standards for Residential Clothes Dryers
+Standards for Consumer Clothes Dryers

-The following content summarizes the energy factor requirements and amended standards of DOE's regulations.
+The following content summarizes the combined energy factor requirements and amended standards of DOE's regulations.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Current Standard